3rf333/Pedestrian-Detection-Smart-Car/README.md

 ### Future Improvements

 There are several ways the project could be improved in the future.
 Adding multiple sensors around the car would allow detection from different directions and improve overall safety.
 Incorporating distance-based sensors could enable the car to slow down gradually instead of stopping abruptly when an object is detected.
 Additionally, implementing motor speed control using PWM would allow smoother motion and more realistic behavior, bringing the system closer to real-world autonomous vehicle operation.

+## AI Use Statement

+Artificial intelligence tools (ChatGPT) were used to assist with debugging and understanding code during the development of this project.
+All system design, testing, and results were completed by the project team.

 Documentation: https://docs.google.com/document/d/1qVt2LgvRY7-j_iaigUQTmMgnjjfXFBuBFuLY0SI5S8E/edit?tab=t.0#heading=h.lgktv86arj0